mikehaertl/php-pdftk/README.md

 ## API

-Please consult the source file for a full documentation of each method.
-Also check out the man page of `pdftk` for a more detailled explanation of each operation and option.
+Please consult the source files for a full documentation of each method.